-Following the Sale Transaction, the Corporation operates only in the Aerospace segment and is comprised essentially of the Landing Gear Product Line, Magtron and Bolton operations.
+The Corporation operates in the Aerospace segment and is comprised essentially of the Landing Gear Product Line, Magtron and Bolton operations.
 They are managed through decentralized operations that encourage entrepreneurship and the involvement of every employee.

-The Corporation employs 1,397 persons and operates out of fourteen sites located in Longueuil (1 plant in Longueuil and an engineering and testing facility in St-Hubert) and Laval, Québec, Kitchener, Cambridge and Toronto, Ontario, Springfield and Strongsville (Greater Cleveland), Ohio, Wichita, Kansas, Everett, Washington and Bolton, Runcorn (2 plants) and Nottingham, U.K. The head office is located in Longueuil, Québec.
+The Corporation employs 1,408 persons and operates out of thirteen sites (excluding the Corporate Office) located in Longueuil (1 plant in Longueuil and an engineering and testing facility in St-Hubert) and Laval, Québec, Kitchener, Cambridge and Toronto, Ontario, Springfield and Strongsville (Greater Cleveland), Ohio, Wichita, Kansas, Everett, Washington and Bolton, Runcorn and Nottingham, U.K. The head office is located in Longueuil, Québec.

-The Corporate Office is involved in all major business development decisions, including strategic and long term goals for the Corporation, regulatory matters, internal audit and public reporting.
+The Corporate Office is involved in all major business development decisions, including strategic and long term goals for the Corporation, mergers and acquisitions, regulatory matters, IT technology, finance, tax, legal matters, internal audit and public reporting.
 The Corporate Office also provides valuable supervisory, administrative services and leadership monitoring to the various business units' key management personnel.

-The Landing Gear Product Line is structured into three operational groups (Central Region, East Region and UK Region) as part of a global manufacturing strategy to maximize operations efficiency, thereby improving its profitability and competitiveness to participate in program of the higher calibre.
+The Landing Gear Product Line is structured into three operational groups (Central Region, Eastern Region and UK Region) as part of a global manufacturing strategy to maximize operations efficiency, thereby improving its profitability and competitiveness to participate in program of the higher calibre.
 The business units are grouped based on the complementarities or similarity of their core expertise with the objectives to facilitate the management, improve the coordination, standardize the processes and facilitate the sharing of best practices.
 The sales and marketing, design, engineering and product support provide services to the three operational groups.